woodyp/woodyp.info/Woody_Pewitt_cv.md

 Worked with various groups within customers to deliver solutions that increase the scalability of the business.
 Including bringing better visibility to the sales business of customer value and opportunity by developing tools and systems that improve visibility to the business.

 I worked with clients to help define business metrics that bring greater value to the organization.
 Then developed plans to develop tools that would increase the visibility of progress on metric delivery while providing a functionality-engaging interface to individual contributors to ensure data for each metric was collected.
-Each solution developed to be a readily available cross-platform and device profile using a SaaS model, enabling the overall organization to track, manage, and understand the usage and impact of each solution.
+Each solution was developed to be a readily available cross-platform and device profile using a SaaS model, enabling the overall organization to track, manage, and understand the usage and impact of each solution.
 Typical solutions used various Azure-based services on ASP.NET using the MVC pattern and different application and UI frameworks such as AngularJS & Bootstrap.

 ### First American Corporation

 #### Director of Application Architecture, 2013 - 2014

 Defined and advanced the strategic vision for application development and integration technologies, managed the portfolio of development assets (platforms and tools) from selection to adoption and through retirement, documented and facilitated their appropriate use, and provided design consulting services.
 Lead the definition, development, maintenance, and adoption of the company's application architecture strategy and the application enterprise-level road map.
 Manage budget, issues, risks, and people to accomplish goals.
-Leaded IT and development maturity process within the organization, implemented corporate standard Software Development Life Cycle (SDLC) to bring constant visibility to the business, and deliver available quality software providing measurable value to the business.
+Led IT and development maturity process within the organization, implemented corporate standard Software Development Life Cycle (SDLC) to bring constant visibility to the business, and deliver available quality software providing measurable value to the business.

 ### Telerik